The0mikkel/hetzner-k3s/terraform/README.md

 Setup the content of the cluster in `/content` directory.

 Configure the `tfvars/template.tfvars` file with the required values.
+You will need to export the KUBECONFIG variable to the correct file, in order to interact with the cluster, even though Teraform does require a file to be set.
+`export KUBECONFIG=$(pwd)/../cluster/k3s_kubeconfig.yaml`

 Then run the following command to create the Kubernetes cluster: